noelmace/blog-posts-and-stuff/mocha-shared-behaviors/mocha-shared-behaviors.md

 KISS is at the core of every good engineering!
 But when it comes to testing, it's its FUSION REACTOR CORE :bomb: !
 Forget about it, and it's the apocalypse of your project!
 Guaranteed!

-In case you still have any doubt about that, here is a argument from authority :wink:
+In case you still have any doubt about that, here is an argument from authority :wink:

 Jasmine permits handling shared behaviors pretty much the same way Mocha does (i.e. using the "this" keyword).
 Concerned about this question, the contributors added the following "Caveats" chapter to the related documentation page: